 These rooms are Willard collaboration spaces often used for meetings and events.
 B06 is a small conference room perfect for that RA meeting.
 B72 is a classroom and also a meeting space for larger clubs.

 Willard maintains a calendar with all events for the month.
 It’s in the basement.
 It’s cool.
-Our secretary has neat handwriting, so that’s a plus.
+Our secretary has pretty good Canva skills, so that’s a plus.

 Located in Willard’s basement, the Collab room is perfect for anyone who wants to get work done but doesn’t want to cross the frozen tundra to Main in the dead of winter.
 You can work with friends and use the whiteboards and butcher paper provided in the rooms as you desperately try to remember the argument Hobbes makes for the human state of nature.